-Its touchscreen is one of the best touchscreens which response tremendously fast to any swipe-up gestures.
+Its touchscreen is one of the best touchscreens, which response tremendously fast to any swipe-up gestures.
 However, it sacrifices its performance to the JetStream test with a score of 146.84 behind Surface Pro 6 and iPad Pro.
 Games involving high-end graphics like PUBG undergo stuttering in this Chromebook.
-With many ports, a USB 3.0 adapter can be connected to a Type-C port to identify any external storage, and it will recognize the device and transfer data, unlike most Chromebook or iPad.
+A USB 3.0 adapter can be connected to a Type-C port with many ports to identify any external storage.
+It will recognize the device and transfer data, unlike most Chromebook or iPad.

 Al, Pixel Slate’s Google assistant, recognizes your handwriting and transcribes your handwriting into any note-based apps.
 This unique feature enables it to be listed in the best Chromebook list without any doubt.
 You can also circle on an image, and it can bring out the best possible outcomes.
 However, Bluetooth seems to disappear quite frequently in certain headsets, according to Google representatives.
 The headphone and keyboard cannot get hold of Bluetooth for longer if used together.